 - The Nepalese rupee subdivides into one hundred paisas (both singular and double) or four sukas or two mohors.

-The infographic from Economic Times traces the History of Rupee
+The infographic from Economic Times traces the History of Rupee.
+Click on the image to see the bigger view.

 Where does the Word Rupee come from?